-NCCC is one of 32 Lead Academic Participating Sites in NCI’s National Clinical Trials Network.
+DCC is one of 32 Lead Academic Participating Sites in NCI’s National Clinical Trials Network.
 More than 200 cancer specialists work in interdisciplinary, disease-specific teams to treat patients with all types of cancer using the latest technologies in diagnostics and imaging; medical, radiation, and surgical oncology; bone marrow transplantation; and immunotherapy.
 The Center for Surgical Innovation integrates intraoperative imaging into clinical care and research.

-Select Scientific Initiatives at NCCC
+Select Scientific Initiatives at DCC

-NCCC has developed innovative approaches to delivering advanced cancer care and technologies to remote patients throughout rural regions enabling patients to provide important medical and psychosocial input to their care team.
+DCC has developed innovative approaches to delivering advanced cancer care and technologies to remote patients throughout rural regions enabling patients to provide important medical and psychosocial input to their care team.
 Interdisciplinary clinics coordinate visits to several providers in a single day, allowing patients to work with a team of specialists to design their personalized treatment plan.
 Once a plan is developed, patients may receive much of their care close to home through a regional center or affiliated hospital.
-Using a model developed by the American Cancer Society, NCCC’s nurse navigators guide patients through their cancer diagnosis and treatment.
+Using a model developed by the American Cancer Society, DCC’s nurse navigators guide patients through their cancer diagnosis and treatment.